-A crucial advance that propelled terrestrial modelers forward was the development of ensemble modeling techniques, and we can implement some of these approaches in our proposed investigation.
+A crucial advance that propelled terrestrial modelers forward was the development of ensemble modeling techniques, some of which will be implemented in our proposed investigation.
 Ensemble forecasting is defined as a method of prediction that relies on the use of a representative sample of possible future states to derive a prediction.
 One of the appealing aspects of such an approach is that it offers a rigorous method for computing confidence bounds of the solution by estimating the uncertainty in the ensemble (Wilks, 2006).
 Moreover, the mean of the ensemble of forecasts is, or should be more accurate than the forecast from any individual member; the reason being that the random, or unpredictable regions of the forecast tend to cancel one another, while the aspects of the forecast that the majority of the models agree on are not removed (Warner, 2010).

-Ensemble modeling techniques have only recently and tentatively been applied to the heliophysics environment (e.g., Riley et al. (2012a); Riley et al. (2013); Pizzo (2014)).
+Ensemble modeling techniques have only recently and tentatively been applied to the heliophysics environment (e.g. Riley et al., 2012a; Riley et al., 2013; Pizzo, 2014).
 However, they have been developed, tested, and rigorously applied within the terrestrial weather community for more than a decade, thus, providing a wealth of resources that can be adapted to space weather phenomena.
 As an illustration, we can define the following ensemble model for B_z :